 Describe the course of study you plan to undertake with the help of an SLA Grant.
 Why have you chosen this particular language program?

 - An Itemized Budget including travel, accommodations, health insurance, and language program tuition costs.
-All undergraduate students must purchase GeoBlue Insurance.
+All undergraduate students must purchase GeoBlue Health Insurance.
 The insurance will cost approximately $12 a week.
 GeoBlue is also available to graduate students.

 Faculty Recommendation Letter